The Military in Denmark: Small but Mighty Force Keeping the Peace

 Royal Danish Navy

-1. 1st Squadron: Larger combat vessels
+1. 1st Squadron: Consisting of larger combat vessels

 Royal Danish Air Force

-• F-16 fighter jets (being replaced by F-35s)
+• F-16 fighter jets (set to be replaced by F-35s)

-• C-130J transport aircraft
+• C-130J transport planes

 • EH101 Merlin helicopters